 Apart from Bologna and the Excellence Initiative, there have been other notable changes at LMU over the past few years.
 The University has gained in international visibility, thanks to its cooperation agreements with leading American and Chinese universities.
 A significant proportion of LMU’s student body now comes from abroad, while LMU students are among the most assiduous of German participants in the Erasmus program.
 With its adoption of a new corporate design in 2007, LMU has acquired a highly distinctive public image.
 The instantly recognizable LMU logo now appears on letterheads, T-shirts, watches and, of course, on the Internet.
 The LMU website has developed into an indispensable information source for students, the media and anyone who wishes to know what is going on at the University.
 Here they can learn the latest on new study programs, research findings and topics of current interest.

-In 2012, LMU also put in a very good performance in the Qualitätspakt Lehre, a nationwide, competitive funding program designed to raise the quality of university teaching.
-LMU’s proposal, Lehre@LMU, was approved for funding and received some 23 million euros in grant support over four years.
-Lehre@LMU set out three objectives.
-The first was to ensure that teaching modules place more emphasis on the links between research and its practical applications by systematically developing integrative didactic concepts.
-The second was to broaden the range of mentoring and advisory services for students to cater for the specific needs of different target groups, and so provide appropriate support for each stage of their academic and professional development.
-To achieve this, the necessary academic and advisory personnel, including student tutors, must receive the appropriate training.
-The design of such further-education programs is the third goal of Lehre@LMU.
+In 2012, LMU was very successful in the Qualitätspakt Lehre, a nationwide, competitive funding program designed to raise the quality of university teaching: LMU’s proposal, Lehre@LMU, was funded with around 46 million euros until 2021.
+Lehre@LMU achieved three objectives: The first ensured that teaching modules place more emphasis on the links between research and its practical applications by systematically developing integrative didactic concepts.
+The second broadened the range of mentoring and advisory services for students to cater for the specific needs of different target groups, and so provided appropriate support for each stage of their academic and professional development.
+Making productive use of the diversity of the student body, critical transitional phases of students' educational biographies were actively shaped by improving LMU’s support services.
+To achieve this, academic and advisory personnel, including student tutors, received the appropriate training.

 A further innovation is already making life easier for students in the Bavarian capital: Beginning in the Winter Semester of 2013/14, students at LMU (and other third-level institutions in the Munich area) can purchase a semester ticket which is valid for travel on the entire MVV network for the whole term.